bnriiitb/MLND/titanic_survival_exploration/README.md

 ### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
-Additional supporting code can be found in `visuals.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+Full project implementaion code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
+Additional supporting code can be found in `visuals.py` which is being used for visualizations.

 ### Run